 NOTE 1 Trust anchors are Certificates or directly trusted keys marked as such.
 However, this marking is out of the Scope of this International Standard.

-DLMS/COSEM servers shall be provisioned with one or more trust anchors during manufacturing using a trusted Out of Band (OOB) process.
+DLMS®/COSEM servers shall be provisioned with one or more trust anchors during manufacturing using a trusted Out of Band (OOB) process.

 NOTE 2 Provisioning clients and third parties with trust anchors is out of the Scope of this International Standard.

-DLMS/COSEM servers may also be provisioned with their own certificates and certificates of CAs, DLMS/COSEM clients and third parties.
+DLMS®/COSEM servers may also be provisioned with their own certificates and certificates of CAs, DLMS®/COSEM clients and third parties.
 This may also happen using a trusted OOB process or through the “Security setup” object.

-The “Security setup” interface class – see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.7 – provides:
+The “Security setup” interface class – see IEC 62056-6-2:2021, 4.4.7 – provides:

 an attribute that provides information on the certificates stored on the server;